 The are lots of photography prices listed throughout the web.
 How to do calculations templates and all manner of resources.

 This article focuses on listing some real rates.
 How much photographers actually charge.
-Some of the numbers are from us, and other data we’ve researched online.
+Some of the numbers are from us (a real photography business and not a photography magazine that outsources copy writers) and other data we’ve researched online.

 One interesting aspect is how Australian photography prices and rates compare to some other comparable cities around the world.
 So we provided a few examples converted to local AU currency.